cloud-gov/cg-site/_posts/2023-02-21-cloud-gov-pages-faster-builds.md

 ## Caching build dependencies

 Sites were installing all required custom software dependencies on each build.
 This process commonly takes about two or three minutes.
-We replaced this step with a new opt-out caching strategy:
+We replaced this step with a new, opt-out, caching strategy:
 - If your dependencies didn’t change from the previous build, we’ll re-download the prior package from a secure cache.
 This takes about fifteen seconds
 - If your dependencies did change, which doesn’t happen often, we’ll re-install them.
 - Because downloading dependencies from a cache can create some errors, we have an [option to opt-out](https://cloud.gov/pages/documentation/cache-dependencies/#configuration).